 - The thermionic tube utilizes electrical characteristics to allow the flow of free electrons from one end of the device to another.
 It’s a simple device whose diagram consists of just three components: an anode, cathode, and electrode.

 - The original cost of the vacuum tube is unknown.

 Thermionic Tube: Historical Significance

-Vacuum tubes, vacuum diodes, kenotrons, whatever someone wants to call them, technology would not be the same without them.
+Because of vacuum tubes, vacuum diodes, kenotrons, whatever someone wants to call them, technology would not be the same without them.
 The Fleming valve revolutionized how electricity could be transported within machines and technologies.
-The vacuum diode is so important to the history of technological advancements that without it several electronics would not have been possible: radios, televisions, radar technologies, all of these relied on vacuum tubes to act as resistors and transport the correct amount of electricity to each electrical component they use.
+The vacuum diode is so important to the history of technological advancements that without it several electronics would not have been possible: radios, televisions, radar technologies, etc. All of these relied on vacuum tubes to act as resistors and transport the correct amount of electricity to each electrical component they use.
 Even though vacuum tubes have since been replaced with integrated circuits to reduce the size and increase the lifetime of the parts, the kenotron paved the way for the creation of many technologies throughout the timeline of computers and other electronics.